 10. Highlight Key Findings

-• Use bold or italics to highlight key findings, important points, or section headings.
+- Use bold or italics to highlight key findings, important points, or section headings.
 This helps draw attention to critical information.

 11. Cite Sources Appropriately

-• Include a bibliography or reference list at the end of the case study.
+- Include a bibliography or reference list at the end of the case study.

-12. Consistent Formatting for Data
+12. Be Consistent When Formatting Data

-• If presenting numerical data, ensure consistent formatting for clarity.
+- If presenting numerical data, ensure consistent formatting for clarity.

-• Use the same units and formats throughout.
+- Use the same units and formats throughout.

 13. Include Page Headers

-• Add page headers with the title of the case study on each page.
+- Add page headers with the title of the case study on each page.
 This helps readers stay oriented within the document.

 Read also: Professional Essay Help